javif89/waycast/README.md

 I already ordered the programmer socks.

+## Special Thanks

+- [DevIcon](https://devicon.dev/).
+Used for the project folder icons
+- [Nucleo Matcher](https://github.com/helix-editor/nucleo).
+Amazing fuzzy finder library.
+It powers the search functionality in all the plugins.
+Very fast.

+## Tools I've made as part of developing waycast

+Who knows how many it will end up being.
+So I'll be keeping track below.

+- [FreeDesktop](https://github.com/javif89/freedesktop).
+A rust implementation of the freedesktop spec (in progress).
+I was relying on GIO for these kinds of things, but the library is very annoying to use and some times not reliable.
+- [Devicon CLI](https://gitgud.foo/javif89/devicon-cli).
+Needed an easy way to manage and remix the devicon set for this project.

 ## What is this?

 Waycast is an application launcher built for Wayland desktops.
 It's fast, extensible, and designed to get out of your way while helping you find what you need.